Amogh100/hades-darkpool/FinalSubmission.md

 This is website deployed on EC2.
 Note the highlighted IP address.

 # What I Would Do Next
 There are aspects of the project I can improve upon.
 First, I believe the order book code should be split into more components.
-That code is functiona l but just too messy.
+That code is functional but just too messy.
 Also I could've used a greater variety of design patterns.
 I mostly used Factory/Singleton designs.
 Even though I was working by myself, I probably should have used multiple feature branches.
 In terms of features I want to add going forward, the first would be a portfolio tracking system as well as Profit/Loss.
 I also think some type of payment integration would be important, although both of these are massive components on their own.
 Overall, this was a great project to work on and it was a good learning experience.
 With fairly consistent code schedules, I accomplished one of my core goals for the project.